eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+### 1.5
+- Tweaked Blast Furnace (fractals helps it more), made base ASHF time 5 not 4 mNP

 ### 1.43
 - New Icons for Fractal Sandcastles, by StormAngel88
 - Who did the original image?
 I'll credit them here if you remind me